oracle-livelabs/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

 ## Task 4: (Optional) Modifying/Removing Post Java Installation Action
 1. This task is applicable if changes are to be made to the post Java installation action.

-2. On the fleet details page, click on **More actions** and select **Modify Java runtime lifecycle management setting**.
+2. On the fleet details page, click **More actions** and select **Modify Java runtime lifecycle management setting**.

    ![image of fleet details post install action](images/fleet-details-page-lifecycle-management.png)

    The **Lifecycle management settings** window should appear.
 It should show a list of actions defined earlier in [Task 1](##task-1:-Defining-Post-Java-Installation-Actions).
    ![image of post install action window](images/post-install-action-window.png)

-3. To add another action, click on the **+ another action** button.
+3. To add another action, click **+ another action**.
 Another combo box with the placeholder "Select an action" should appear in the next line.

    ![image of LCM add another action third](images/lcm-add-another-action-third.png)